Zylann/godot_voxel/doc/specs/region_format_v3.md

 ### Sectors

 The rest of the file is occupied by sectors.
 Sectors are fixed-size chunks of data.
-Their size is determined from the meta file described earlier.
+Their size is determined from the header described earlier, and also in a meta file if part of a region forest.
 Blocks are stored in those sectors.
 A block can span one or more sectors.
-The file is partitionned in this way to allow frequently writing blocks of variable size without having to often shift consecutive contents.
+The file is partitioned in this way to allow frequently writing blocks of variable size without having to often shift consecutive contents.

 When we need to load a block, the address where block information starts will be the following:
 ```